arangodb/docs/3.10/architecture-replication.md

 Asynchronous replication
 ------------------------

-Any write operation in ArangoDB is logged in the _write-ahead log_.

 When using asynchronous replication, _Followers_ connect to a _Leader_ and apply all the events from the Leader log in the same order locally.
 As a result, the _Followers_ end up with the same state of data as the _Leader_.